ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 --------------------
 1. It could be that we might assign some useful meaning to hierarchies deeper than 0 and 1, but that currently lacks obvious motivation.

-2. The ``aliases`` keyword, while reusing a customary term which appears quite appropriate, misses the larger point of us introducing structure to the import/export language.
+2. The ``aliases`` and derived ``aliases_hiding`` keywords, while reusing a customary term which appears quite appropriate, misses the larger point of us introducing structure to the import/export language.
 Perhaps a better name for this semantic is worth thinking of.

+3. The ``aliases_hiding`` keyword is a bit ugly.

 Implementation Plan
 -------------------